dmarkrollins/sequent/README.md

 For example: myaddress@email1.com;myaddress@email2.com;myaddress@email3.com

 Or simply use a team group email.

-Note the group email needs to be public.
+>Note: The group email needs to be public!
 Some companies do not make team group distribution lists public.

-The email iaddress values you enter will get "remembered" in local storage on _the local device_ and will pre-populate next time you decide to share action items.
+The email address values you enter will get "remembered" in local storage on _the local device_ and will pre-populate next time you decide to share action items.

-By default action items are sent from _noreply@6thcents.com_ but you can customize this by setting the FROM_EMAIL_ADDRESS environment variable to whatever email address you'd like to send action items from.
+By default action items are sent from _sequent@6thcents.com_ but you can customize this by setting the FROM_EMAIL_ADDRESS environment variable to whatever email address you'd like to send action items from.

->If you are running the public version of Sequent Retrospectives and your team has an internal distribution list that is __not__ addressable from outside your firewall, Sequent will __not__ be be able to send anything to it.
-Make sure that the team email you're using is publically addressable.
-Alternatively just send the report to yourself then resend it to your team-mates.

-The action items report will look something like this:
+The action items report looks something like this:

 <img src="/src/private/actionReport.jpg" width="400">